mredigonda/rustclock/README.md

 ## How does it work?

 It creates entries in a SQLite database on your home folder with the logs of your activities, and lets you add your tasks in a super friendly way.

-## Motivation

-Command line tools often require we invest a considerable amount of time into learning the different configuration options on how to use them.

-While those options are great if we are using the tool in connection with some script that needs to use the program in a very specific way, it's **completely unnecessary** for human users.

-RustClock was created as a means to demonstrate how much better it can be.
-You don't need to know anything about RustClock to start using it, just run it, as many times as you need, and it will work as a conversation with the tool in order to achieve what you want.